-The clutch should slip with no more than 40 Lbs of force for approximately 2 seconds, then the gate should reverse direction.
+The clutch MUST slip with no more than 40 Lbs of force, then the gate will REVERSE direction back to the open position.
 If the clutch does not slip, it is too tight.
 Repeat step 4 and re-adjust the clutch.

-Note: After the gate has reversed, the operator will be in a "soft shutdown" making it necessary to initiate the cycle again by momentarily jumping across terminals 11 and 20.
+Note: After the gate has reversed back to the open position, the operator will be in a "Soft Shutdown".
+Momentarily jump across terminals 11 and 20 to start the closing cycle again after the obstruction has been cleared.